justnonamenoname/lt/readme.md

 If the signals do not converge but are located close to each other at the atomic level, then they are not bound.
 The visual information from the eye - it has a left part and a right part, and they seem to be separate, but if they were truly separate, we would again face the binding problem.
 This can be called the problem of pointwise binding.
-The problem concerns both the binding of qualia to each other and their binding to the lifeticle.
+The problem concerns both the binding of qualia to each other and their binding to the lt.
 Introducing the particle, the receiver of qualia, does not create a new problem of how it receives signals - the problem already exists with qualia even without the particle.
 Quantum entanglement solves this.